EvilloneWolf/Shuvidha-AI-App/README.md

 Summarizer,
 Paraphraser.

-Has basic html,css and javascript.
+Made of basic html,css and javascript.